Vacation insurance getting more popular

 Steward says insurance can save you thousands of dollars if there is a big cancelation on an overseas trip.

-“Travel insurance policies are generally going to be in the four to eight-percent range of your total trip costs,” added Steward.
+“Travel insurance policies are generally going to be in the 4-8% range of your total trip costs,” added Steward.
 “And it can really save you a lot of money in terms of canceled hotels or making different flight arrangements at the last minute.”

 “Yeah, do it.
 Just do it,” said Mabe.
 “And know there’s a chance you are going to get canceled or delayed.”